jons-mcp-rust-debug

 • Breakpoint Control: Set, remove, and list breakpoints with conditions

-• Execution Control: Run, step, next, finish commands with clear action feedback
+• Execution Control: Run, step, next, finish, and continue-to-line commands with clear action feedback

 • Stack Navigation: Navigate up and down the call stack, view backtraces